joewing/q2/q2lc/README.md

 var x = 5;
 ```

-To allocate a word and initialize with with a pointer to
+To allocate a word and initialize it with a pointer to
 an array of 15 (uninitialized) words:
 ```
 var y = :15;